sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 There are two parts of this file we need to identify.

+**ShaderName**
-**ShaderName (defined in second field of GUI)** This needs to match the name of the shader assigned in Maya.
+*defined in second field of GUI*
+ This needs to match the name of the shader assigned in Maya.
 In Substance this is referred to as a "textureSet".
 That is, the names of the shaders assigned in Maya and exported as an FBX become the "texture sets" when the FBX is imported into Substance Painter.

+**map type**
-**map type (defined in third field of GUI) ** map: the 3 letter code of the texture map type:
+*defined in third field of GUI*
+ The 3 letter code of the texture map type:

 | map | name
 | diffuse/base color | dif